Ankur2606/Decentralized_Esports_Hub/README.md

 # 🔥 ChiliZ eSports Hub - SportFi Revolution for Fans & Athletes
 ![image](image.png)

-> **Vibe-first SportFi platform** - Connecting fans and athletes through prediction markets, skill showcases, community governance, and token rewards.
+> **eSportFi platform** - Connecting fans and athletes through prediction markets, skill showcases, community governance, and token rewards.
 Built for the Chiliz hackathon with pure passion and code.

 ## 🚀 The SportFi Vision